 Winter Getaway in the Cascade Mountains

-Located in Washington’s Trails & Lakes Region, the central Cascade Mountains provide a winter playground for all ages.
-Bask in the area’s natural beauty, get your heart pumping on the mountain, and enjoy craft brews before cozying up in your lodge room or cabin.
+Washington’s central Cascade Mountains are a winter wonderland.
+Bask in the area’s natural beauty, get your heart pumping on the slopes, and enjoy craft brews before cozying up in your lodge room or cabin.
+Here’s how to have the perfect winter getaway in the Cascade Mountains.

 Day One: Hit the Slopes